eregs/regulations-parser/docs/installation.rst

   chmod +x eregs.sh

-To parse, run the wrapper script, ``path/to/eregs.sh``, instead of ``eregs`` wherever instructed to in the rest of this documentation documentation.
+To parse, run the wrapper script, ``path/to/eregs.sh``, instead of ``eregs`` wherever instructed to in the rest of this documentation.
 Also, leave off the final argument in ``pipeline`` and ``write_to`` commands if you would like to see the results in the "output" directory.

 -----------
 From Source